-There are many situations that can arise in which an elder care type of facility can be sued for harming a resident.
-Whether that incident occurred in a rest home, nursing home, convalescent home, rehabilitation facility, or somewhere else, a negligent company (and/or its negligent employees) can be held legally accountable for acts of abuse, neglect, recklessness, or negligence when those acts lead to harm.
+There are many situations that can create a legal claim against a care facility for harming a resident.
+Whether that incident occurred in a rest home, nursing home, convalescent home, rehabilitation facility, or somewhere else, the negligent company (and/or its negligent employees) can be held legally accountable for acts of abuse, neglect, recklessness, or negligence when they cause harm.

-If you are concerned that your senior loved one’s injury may have been caused by careless staff at an elder care facility, now is the time to speak up and to ask an experienced nursing home neglect lawyer NJ residents trust for answers to any questions you may have about your options.
+If you are concerned that your loved one may have been harmed by careless staff at an elder care facility, now is the time to speak up and to ask an experienced nursing home neglect lawyer NJ residents trust for answers about your options.
 The legal team at Davis & Brusca is always available to help family members who are concerned about the wellbeing of their elderly loved ones as a result of possible abuse and/or neglect.

 Cases of Neglect, Negligence, and Abuse